 You UNDOUBTEDLY KNOW a great deal about Michigan State already.
-You've read the letters and brochures and have begun to study the Michigan State University Catalog.
+You have read the letters and brochures and have begun to study the Michigan State University Catalog.
 You may have talked with a Michigan State student or a professor or an admissions counselor.
 You may have visited the campus.

-And you've begun to think of yourself as a Michigan State student and to figure out what you want from your experience here, where you'll fit, what opportunities you'll have.
+And you have begun to think of yourself as a Michigan State student and to figure out what you want from your experience here, where you will fit, what opportunities you will have.

-You've begun, you see, to orient yourself.
+You have begun, you see, to orient yourself.